IzzySoft/OSPRep/doc/readme.txt

 introduced with v0.1.5: use the fileobj.sql file to create the data structs, plus getfilestat.sql for the collector procedure.

+The session statistics plugin introduced with v0.3.5 gathers the (summarized) session stats into the stats$sesstat table (normally used by StatsPack itself when run in level 10 -- so make sure to not combine them).
+The main reason for this is to work around some statistic bugs with v$sysstat in Oracle up to 10.1.0.4 (see e.g. MetaLink note 3926058.8), so we can find the correct values from these (summarized) session stats.

 A different "PlugIn" is the script fts_plans.sh in the root directory of this bundle.
 It obeys the same syntax as the main (sreport.sh) script, but does a different job: it collects the statements and execution plans for all queries